AuroraPolaire/testtask/README.md

-# Test App 'Food Delivery'
+# Test App 'TestTask'

-- Deployed on GH pages; -Implemented the “Working with a GET request” block according to the mockup and API documentation.
+- Deployed on GH pages.
+- Implemented the “Working with a GET request” block according to the mockup and API documentation.
 - Displayed 6 users on th is hidden when the last page of API query results is reached.
 Users are sorted by registration date (the newest first).
 - Displayed radio buttons on the registration form, used the GET /positions